How to apply

 2. Full application

-This application process applies ONLY to applicants who have been invited to submit an application.
-Initial enquiries must be made in one brief email.
+This step is only for applicants who have been invited to submit a full application.
+Initial enquiries must be made as above.

-- A full proposal, up to 8 pages long, covering:
+- A proposal, up to 6 pages long (shorter is fine) covering:

 - An introduction to the initiative for which you are seeking funding